DaVinci1011V/dctg-mini-ecommerce-docker/README.md

 ## **🙋‍♂️ About This Build**

-Built by Mohamed Fahmi, Project Manager & Full-Stack Developer based in Dubai, UAE.
+Built by Mohamed Fahmi.
 I focused on clarity, maintainability, and team collaboration in this implementation — reflecting my real-world delivery standards.

-📧 Email: mohamed.fahmi@email.com
+📧 Email: mohamed.fahmi1011@gmail.com
-🔗 LinkedIn: linkedin.com/in/mohamedfahmi
+🔗 LinkedIn: linkedin.com/in/mohamed-fahmi1011/